cloudtraveler/avxlabs-docs/docs/ace-ops/_sources/docs/Pod.md

 # PODs Assignments

-You can view your personal pod portal by accessing the [ACE Operations Lab Portal](https://ops-portal.ace.aviatrixlab.com/)
+You can view your personal pod portal by accessing the
+<a href="https://ops-portal.ace.aviatrixlab.com/" target="_blank">ACE Operations Lab Portal</a>

 ## Details
 | **POD** | **Access Code** |       **Full Name**      |